-Our ground campus is located on approximately 100 acres in the center of the Phoenix, Arizona metropolitan area, near downtown Phoenix.
+Our ground campus is located on approximately 90 acres in the center of the Phoenix, Arizona metropolitan area, near downtown Phoenix.
 Our campus facilities currently consist of 43 buildings with more than 500,000 square feet of space, which include 63 classrooms, three lecture halls, a 500-seat theater, three student computer labs with 150 computers that are available to students 18 hours per day, a 68,000-volume physical library, and a media arts complex that provides communications students with audio and video equipment.
 We house our ground students in on-campus student apartments and dormitories that can collectively hold up to 800 students.
-In April 2009, we acquired the land and buildings that comprise our ground campus from Spirit Master Funding, LLC and Spirit Management Company, respectively (collectively, "Spirit").
-Prior to the acquisition, the Company had leased the land and buildings from Spirit, accounting for the land as an operating lease and the buildings and improvements as capital lease obligations.
-Our ground campus serves as collateral under our loan agreement, which we entered into, in part, to finance the purchase of the campus.
-We also lease four additional facilities for employees in Arizona.
-We plan on adding additional space in our Arizona locations to accommodate our growth plans in 2010 and beyond and may add additional locations.
+We lease the campus under a lease that expires in 2024.
+Renewal terms under this lease allow for us to extend the current lease for up to four additional five-year terms.
+We also lease two additional facilities for employees, one in Utah and one in Arizona.
+In late December 2008, we obtained additional capacity at three new Arizona locations to accommodate our growth plans beyond 2009 and may add one additional facility during the next twelve months.